PII Masking in MongoDB & Other NoSQL DBs via…

-Introduction: This example demonstrates an older method of using IRI FieldShield to protect data found within MongoDB tables.
-As you will read, the MongoDB Export Utility would be used to extract data and create a CSV file that FieldShield would then process and apply data protections prior to loading the newly secured data back into MongoDB.
-IRI now offers direct drivers that move data between MongoDB collections and IRI software engines like FieldShield or Voracity.
-Information on the direct data masking process for MongoDB is found here.
+Editors Note: This example demonstrates our earliest, least direct (though still available) method of using IRI FieldShield to protect data found within MongoDB tables.
+As you will read, the MongoDB Export Utility in this case extracts data and create a CSV file that FieldShield masks externally, prior to loading the newly secured data back into MongoDB.
+You can use this same approach for data in other NoSQL databases like Cassandra and ElasticSearch.

 MongoDB is a powerful NoSQL database that can store large amounts of data in packets called collections (similar to tables in relational databases).
 Though it scales horizontally (add power to the database by adding machines), MongoDB has no internal way to mask data once it has been entered, other than manually updating each record.

 The example below protects MongoDB values externally.
 I explain how to export a collection to a CSV file, use IRI FieldShield to mask a field in that file, and import that file back into Mongo so the collection is protected appropriately.
-Note that you can mask any number of fields 12 different ways.
+Note that you can mask any number of fields 14 different ways using FieldShield.

 Data Before Masking